Medical expert of the article

 Complications and consequences

-In pregnant women, as a result of an ascending infection, infection of fetal membranes and amniotic fluid is possible, resulting in spontaneous abortions and premature births.
-The fetus can become infected both antenatally and intranatally.
-In the presence of complications of pregnancy in the anamnesis (premature rupture of membranes, birth of a fetus with a low body weight, stillbirth, endometritis, premature birth, prematurity), it is advisable to conduct a study in the period of 12-16 weeks for the diagnosis of bacterial vaginosis.
+In pregnant women, as a result of ascending infection, infection of the fetal membranes and amniotic fluid is possible, which may result in spontaneous abortions and premature births.
+The fetus can be infected both antenatally and intranatally.
+If there are complications of pregnancy in the anamnesis (premature rupture of membranes, low birth weight fetus, stillbirth, endometritis, premature birth, prematurity), it is advisable to conduct a study at 12-16 weeks to diagnose bacterial vaginosis.

-Diagnostics of the bacterial vaginosis
+Diagnostics bacterial vaginosis

-- pH of the vaginal fluid> 4.5;
+- pH of vaginal fluid > 4.5;

 Physical examination for bacterial vaginosis

-When viewed in mirrors - the presence of abundant discharge in the absence of signs of inflammation of the vagina.
+When examined in a mirror, there is abundant discharge in the absence of signs of vaginal inflammation.

-Laboratory methods for the study of bacterial vaginosis
+Laboratory methods for studying bacterial vaginosis

 - Cultural diagnostics are not used.